Sequential stochastic blackbox optimization with zeroth-order gradient estimators: A Sequential Stochastic Optimization (SSO) algorithm

 Section 3.1 presents a zeroth-order version of the Signum algorithm \cite{bernstein2018signsgd} to solve Subproblem (\ref{subproblems}) for a given $\beta^i$ and Section 3.2 presents the complete algorithm used to solve the sequential optimization problem.

-\subsection{The Zeroth-order Signum algorithm}
+\subsection{The Zeroth-Order Signum algorithm}

-In order to solve a subproblem, a zeroth-order version of the Signum algorithm (Algorithm 2 of \cite{bernstein2018signsgd}) is used.
+A zeroth-order version of the Signum algorithm (Algorithm 2 of \cite{bernstein2018signsgd}) is used to solve the subproblems.
 The Signum algorithm is a momentum version of the sign-SGD algorithm.
 In \cite{liu2018signsgd}, the authors extended the original sign-SGD algorithm to a zeroth-order version of this algorithm.
-However, a zeroth-order of Signum is not studied in the work of \cite{liu2018signsgd}.
-As the Signum algorithm has been shown to be competitive with the Adam algorithm \cite{bernstein2018signsgd}, a zeroth-order version of this algorithm seems interesting to consider.
-There is an important difference between the original Signum algorithm and its zeroth order version presented in Algorithm \ref{algo1}.
-Indeed, while the step size of the momentum $1 - s_2^{i,k}$ is kept constant in the work of \cite{bernstein2018signsgd}, it is driven to $1$ in our work.
+However, a zeroth-order version of Signum is not studied in the work of \cite{liu2018signsgd}.
+As the Signum algorithm has been shown to be competitive with the ADAM algorithm \cite{bernstein2018signsgd}, a zeroth-order version of this algorithm seems interesting to consider.
+For completeness, the versions of the signSGD and the Signum as they originally appeared in \cite{bernstein2018signsgd} are given in Appendix \ref{appendix_C}.
+There is an important difference between the original Signum algorithm and its zeroth-order version presented in Algorithm \ref{algo1}.
+Indeed, while the step size of the momentum $1-s_2$ is kept constant in the work of \cite{bernstein2018signsgd}, it is driven to $0$ in our work.

 This leads to two consequences.
 First, the variance is reduced since the gradient is averaged on a longer time horizon, without using mini-batch sampling.
 Second, as it has been demonstrated in other stochastic approximation works \cite[section 3.3]{bhatnagar_stochastic_2013}, \cite{ruszczynski1983stochastic}, with carefully chosen step sizes the norm of the momentum goes to $0$ with probability one.
-In the ZO-Signum algorithm, the norm of the momemtum is thus used as a stopping criterion.
+In the ZO-Signum algorithm, the norm of the momentum is thus used as a stopping criterion.